 Greg Cootsona is a speaker and writer in science and faith, emerging adults, C. S. Lewis, and Christian life and thought.
 He teaches in religion, humanities, philosophy, and sociology at California State University, Chico and co-directs Science for the Church.

 Greg has appeared on the Today Show three times and been interviewed by CNN, the Wall Street Journal, National Public Radio, the BBC, and the New York Times.
 He has spoken at college campuses throughout the United States such as Columbia University, Rice University, Duke University, and the University of Wisconsin (Madison), as well as Fuller and Princeton Theological Seminaries and the Graduate Theological Union.
 He has written for several periodicals such as The Wall Street Journal, Christianity Today, Theology and Science Journal.
-He has also spoken for TEDx.
+He has also spoken at TEDx Chico.

 The current project, Science for the Church, is designed to bring science to Christian congregations as a resource for spiritual growth.
 He has also directed projects totaling $4.5 million funded by grants from the John Templeton Foundation, the American Academy of Religion, the Louisville Institute, and the Lilly Endowment.
 His most recent project, STEAM (Science and Theology for Emerging Adult Ministries) offered resources for leaders of emerging adult ministries on how to engage Christian faith with mainstream science.
 He directed Science for Students and Emerging, Young Adults, a project, funded by the John Templeton Foundation grant, which studies 18-30 year olds’ attitudes on faith and science and how these attitudes are formed and change.